Conjugacies of model sets: Introduction and statement of results.

 \section{Introduction and statement of results.}

 A substantial part of the analysis of Delone sets (or tilings) is based on the study of their associated dynamical systems.
 This includes characterizing certain classes of Delone sets by ergodic and topological properties of their dynamical systems.
-For instance, the dynamical system of a repetitive finite local complexity (FLC) Delone set of $\R^d$ is topologically conjugate to that of a repetitive Meyer set if and only if it has $d$ independent topological eigenvalues \cite{KS13}.
-Similar characterizations are known for model sets (see \cite{ABKL} for a review).

-This suggest a natural definition and a question.
 Two Delone sets $\Lambda$ and $\Lambda'$ are called {\em topologically conjugate\/} whenever their associated dynamical systems are topologically conjugate.
 We call them {\em pointed topologically conjugate\/} if the conjugacy maps $\Lambda$ to $\Lambda'$.
-Which properties of FLC Delone sets are preserved under topological conjugacy or pointed topological conjugacy?
+We consider which properties of finite local complexity (FLC) Delone sets are preserved under topological conjugacy or pointed topological conjugacy.

+In this paper we concentrate on Meyer sets, and specifically on model sets.
+Recall that a Meyer set is a Delone set $\Lambda$ such that the set of difference vectors $\Lambda-\Lambda$ is uniformly discrete, and that model sets are Meyer sets arising from a particular cut and project construction.
+(See Section \ref{sec-model} for precise definitions.)
+This construction involves a locally compact abelian group $H$, a lattice $\Gamma\subset H\times\R^d$ and a strip $S=W\times \R^d$ where $W\subset H$, the so-called window, is a compact subset that is the closure of its interior.
+The projection set for these data is the set of points arising by projecting the points of $S\cap \Gamma$ onto $\R^d$ along $H$.
+We say that a Delone set $\mo'$ is a {\em reprojection\/} of a model set $\mo$ if it arises from the same setup, except that the projection of $S\cap\Gamma$ onto $\R^d$ is not along $H$, but is along a subgroup $H' \subset H\times \R^d$ that is isomorphic to $H$ and transverse to $\R^d$.
+(See Section \ref{sec-model} for more details.)

 In \cite{KS13} we showed that the Meyer property is {\em not\/} always preserved under topological conjugacy.
-In view of this, we call a Meyer set {\em \brillig\/} if every FLC Delone set topologically conjugate to $\Lambda$ is a Meyer set.
-Our aim in this article is to study rigity for model sets.
+In view of this, we call a Meyer set $\Lambda$ {\em rigid\/} if every Delone set topologically conjugate to $\Lambda$ is a Meyer set.
+Our aim in this article is to study rigidity for model sets.

-Recall that a {Meyer set} is a Delone set $\Lambda$ such that the set of difference vectors $\Lambda-\Lambda$ is uniformly discrete, and that model sets are Meyer sets arising from a particular construction.
-This construction involves a cut \& project scheme, that is, an internal (locally compact abelian) group $H$, a lattice $\Gamma\subset H\times\R^d$ and a strip $S=W\times \R^d$ where $W\subset H$, the so-called {window}, is a compact subset that is the closure of its interior.
-The projection set for these data is the set of points arising by projecting the points of $S\cap \Gamma$ onto $\R^d$ along $H$.
-Generically (but not always) the projection set is repetitive in which case we call any element of its hull, that is, any point set which has the same local patches up to translation, a model set.
-In particular, all model sets are repetitive according to this definition.